 Meet the beautiful and talented Tiffany Cadillac!
 Tiffany is a 29 year old DJ, Musician, and Model residing in Tokyo, Japan.
 She DJ’s with strictly 45’ singles, a format that resonates with grass roots essence and the original style of DJing.

 Tiffany Cadillac is currently working on new music with a band and working towards releasing a physical record this year.

 For any inquiries, you can reach Tiffany here: https://tiffanycadillac.com/

 Please read and learn more about Tiffany’s music interests and taste below.

-Top 5 Favorite Records:
+Top 5 Favorite Records and songs:

 Favorite Record Shop(s):

 The nostalgic feeling and simplicity of the beautiful piece of wax.